| Title: | Cite 'R' Packages on the Fly in 'R Markdown' and 'Quarto' |

 packages used in a project or directory.

-# Create a list of citations citations <- pkrt_list("pakret", "readr", "withr") # You can then turn the citations into a character string paste(citations, collapse = ", ") # Or a data frame as.data.frame(citations)
+# Create a list of citations citations <- pkrt_list("pakret", "readr", "knitr") # You can then turn the citations into a character string # Note that this is done automatically in inline chunks paste(citations, collapse = ", ") # Or a data frame as.data.frame(citations)# Create a list of citations citations <- pkrt_list("pakret", "readr", "knitr") # You can then turn the citations into a character string # Note that this is done automatically in inline chunks paste(citations, collapse = ", ") # Or a data frame as.data.frame(citations)

-This function allows you to configure pakret's settings, e.g. to
+This function lets you configure pakret's settings, for example,

 ... |